Vinod-Kumar-R/AutomationTesting/README.md

 **Executing Script from Eclipse IDE**
 1. From eclipse, import the existing maven project
-2. From project explore, Open file “Mainfuncation.java” under the package **“com.automation.baseframework”**
+2. In project explore, Open file “Mainfuncation.java” under the package **“com.automation.baseframework”**
 3. Right click on the eclipse editor and select “Run As” as “Java Application”

 **Executing Script from MAVEN**